RobTillaart/MCP4261/README.md

 ### Constructor

 - **MCP4261(uint8_t select, uint8_t shutdown, \__SPI_CLASS__ \* mySPI = &SPI)**
 HW SPI constructor.
-If the shutDown pin is not used, set it to 255.
+If the shutDown pin is not used, is should be set to 255.
 - **MCP4261(uint8_t select, uint8_t shutdown, uint8_t dataIn, uint8_t dataOut, uint8_t clock)**
 SW SPI Constructor.
+If the shutDown pin is not used, is should be set to 255.
-- **void begin()** initializes the device and reads the default values of the two potmeters.
+- **void begin()** initializes the device and reads the default values of the two potmeters from the device.
+These values are cached.
-- **void reset(uint8_t value)** resets the device to an explicit value.
+- **void reset(uint16_t value)** resets the device, and sets both wipers to an explicit value.
 - **uint8_t pmCount()** returns 1 or 2, depending on device type.